Image Credit: FlashMovie/Shutterstock.com

 Recently, the US Department of Energy’s Solid State Lighting Program tested the Asteria.
 1 It discovered that the meter measured flicker-performance characteristics and metrics and light-intensity waveforms similarly to the reference meter selected as an accuracy benchmark.
 The Asteria functioned well under long-duration conditions (of at least 1 second), and short-duration conditions (measurement time set to 100 ms).

 The Cronus spectro-colorimeter provides high sample rate and spectral measurements with just a single device for combined spectral and flicker measurements.
 It is the world’s first spectro-colorimeter that combines a VIS spectrophotometer and a tri-stimulus colorimeter together.

 This unique combination enables the user to select between light, high-speed color, and flicker measurements of the colorimeter and detailed spectral information of the spectroradiometer.
-The Cronus spectro-colorimeter is suitable for lighting applications where both accuracy and speed is required.
+The Cronus spectro-colorimeter is suitable for lighting applications where both accuracy and speed are required.
 It is available in a lens, fiber and cosine corrector version.

 Admesy is a world-leading specialist in the field of light measurement and welcomes any additional questions on the application of IEEE PAR1789 to the specific industry.